Predictia/AQUA/diagnostics/teleconnections/README.md

 ### Installation on Lumi

 Since `conda` is not available on Lumi, a different installation procedure is required.
+The simplest way to install the diagnostic is to use the `pip` installation method, adding the package to the list of pip packages in the aqua installation script, available in the `/config/machines/lumi/installation/` folder.

 ## Data requirements